BenLiu983/House_Price_Prediction_Model_Deployment/README.md

 # Metrics

-The metrics to evaluate model performance would be the mean squared error (mse), the root squared of the mean squared error (rmse), and r square.
+The metrics to evaluate model performance would be the mean squared error (mse), the root of the mean squared error (rmse), and r square.

 # Section 1 Model Development